 The iPhone 8 is a relic of the days when Apple used LCD panels for its smartphone displays.
 That began to change with the iPhone X's introduction that same year, and today, the entire lineup of flagship iPhones features OLED screens.
 That includes the iPhone 12 and iPhone 12 mini, both of which sport Apple's Super Retina XDR display.

 The switch from LCD to OLED means sharper colors and truer blacks on the iPhone 12.
 The contrast ratio is 2 million:1 on the iPhone 12 versus 1,300:1 on the iPhone 8.
-The iPhone 12 displays 114.5% of the sRGB color spectrum, about what the iPhone 8 captured (119.6%).
+The iPhone 12 displays 114.5% of the sRGB color spectrum, about what the iPhone 8 captured (119.6%); the iPhone 12 mini checks in at 117.8%.
 The iPhone 12 renders colors much accurately than the iPhone 8 with a Delta-E rating of 0.29 versus 0.89.
 (The closer to zero, the better.)
 The iPhone 8 Plus' display is slightly more accurate, though, going by its 0.25 Delta-E rating.

 iPhone 12 vs. iPhone 8 camera

-The photos produced by the iPhone 12 should be a big leap forward from the iPhone 8, and not just because the older phone ships with a single 12-megapixel camera.
+The photos produced by the iPhone 12 are a big leap forward from the iPhone 8, and not just because the older phone ships with a single 12-megapixel camera.
 The iPhone 8 Plus doubles things up with a second 12MP lens and a 2x optical zoom.

 Both the iPhone 12 and iPhone 12 mini feature two lenses as well — a 12MP wide and 12MP ultrawide shooter.
 The apertures are bigger on the iPhone 12 cameras than they were with the iPhone 8, to let in more light.